Steady — Mood Is In Range

 Mood is steady; the basics are working

-Roughly 60-70% of adults screen in this band on the PHQ-9
+Roughly 60-70% of adults land in this band

-A minimal depression score means your current mood, energy, sleep, appetite, and interest sit below the clinical threshold used in primary-care screening.
-On the PHQ-9 (Kroenke, Spitzer & Williams, 2001, Journal of General Internal Medicine) a total of 0-4 out of 27 is described as minimal and is not associated with clinically significant impairment.
+Your current mood, energy, sleep, appetite, and interest all sit in the typical day-to-day range.
 You can still have bad days, low motivation, or sad responses to sad events—those are part of normal emotional life.
 This result is a snapshot from the past two weeks, not a permanent trait.
 Sleep loss, grief, hormonal shifts, or chronic stress can move anyone upward, so treat this as a baseline rather than insurance against future episodes.
+This is a self-reflection tool, not a clinical diagnosis.
+If you are struggling, talk to a licensed professional.

 Strengths